-AvaTrade offers its UK traders access to a wide range of commodity CFDs; from silver and gold trading, to sugar and crude oil trading, the options are limitless.
+AvaTrade offers, for the 2019 to its UK traders, access to a wide range of commodity CFDs; from silver and gold trading, to sugar and crude oil trading, the options are limitless.
 Trading commodity CFDs is an excellent way to diversify one’s trading portfolio and with the wide choice of available commodities, you can easily find a commodity to trade that will match your trading preferences and needs.

 Trade commodities with AvaTrade UK and enjoy:

 - Access to hard and soft commodities

 - Trade on mobile while on the go with the AvaTradeGO app

 - Competitive spreads